UNiTed and Supporting those in Need

 CVAD facilities now seamlessly marry new construction to the existing building, allowing almost all of the college’s award-winning programs to be housed in the same space.
 Now one of the most technologically advanced art facilities in the world, CVAD’s new home enables UNT’s community of artists, designers and scholars to develop and grow into the creative leaders of tomorrow.

 The building’s fabrication labs foster innovation with 3D modeling and printing capabilities, multi-axis routers and digitized textiles equipment.
-And the New Media Art program—a discipline that combines new technology with traditional art forms—now has access to a digital studio that is adjacent to a full-scale photography studio.
+And the New Media Art program — a discipline that combines new technology with traditional art forms—now has access to a digital studio that is adjacent to a full-scale photography studio.

 The courtyard, sky bridges and floor-to-ceiling windows allow passersby a view of UNT’s innovative creativity, and visitors who come inside will be treated to galleries featuring a wide variety of works by renowned, emerging and student artists.

-“UNT’s community of artists and scholars is incredibly grateful for the donors who collaborated with us to provide critical support for program initiatives benefitting from this one-of-a-kind space,” said Greg Watts, dean of the College of Visual Arts and Design.
+“UNT’s community of artists and scholars is incredibly grateful for the donors who collaborated with us to provide critical support for program initiatives benefitting from this one-of-a-kind space,” said Greg Watts, then-dean of the College of Visual Arts and Design.
 “The building’s design is intended to encourage curiosity, and we hope the community always will feel invited in to see the work this project has made possible.”

 Deans Davis and Milnes continue to build on their legacies

 Tour CVAD's newly renovated building and you will find spaces named for donors who helped create one of the most technologically-advanced art facilities in the world — including the D. Jack and Gail C. Davis Conference Room and the Milnes Advising Center, named in honor of two former CVAD deans.